omega1510/notes/docs/Period 1/Humanism.md

 In the Middle Ages, politics were ruled by the idea that a king, prince, or noble ought to rule as a just and moral Christian.
 Machiavelli argued that this was an ineffective approach; instead, a ruler should use whatever means necessary to obtain and run a kingdom.
 In his book, ***The Prince*** #book, Machiavelli outlined that in politics, anything goes, as long as it works.

-BTW, this guy is an absolute chad.
-Read these quotes:

 > The lion cannot protect himself from traps, and the fox cannot defend himself from wolves.
 One must therefore be a fox to recognize traps, and a lion to frighten wolves.

 > If an injury has to be done to a man it should be so severe that his vengeance need not be feared.